thejeremyjohn/Air-Traffic-Controller/readme.md

 ### Architecture and Technologies

-This project will be implemented with the following technologies:
+This project was implemented with the following technologies:

 - `JavaScript` for game logic
 - `Canvas` for rendering lines, shapes and images
-- `CSS3` for rendering shapes, transformations, animations
+- `CSS3` for styling the page
 - `Firebase` for reading and writing highscores

-### Implementation Timeline

-**Day 1**: Experiment with putting some basic shapes on the board.

-**Day 2**: Write handler for click and drag events.
-Devise a strategy for random-ish plane spawning from outside the board.
-Implement score tracking.

-**Day 3**: Implement circular collision boxes for planes and perhaps the same for landing areas.
-Add Pause/Play button.
-Begin styling

-**Day 4**: Panic about everything that doesn't work yet.
-Style, style, style.

-### Bonus features
+### Future Plans

-- Alternate gameplay speeds
-- Alternate boards with their own styles and landing areas
-- Ability to choose what variety of planes can spawn in
+- Mute button
+- Display highscore ranking alongside the top 5